 Place a paper towel on a microwave safe plate, top with the remaining two slices of bacon.
 Cover with another paper towel and microwave for 2 - 4 minutes until bacon is crisp.
 Let cool, then crumble and set aside.

-Step 8: Purée the soup, add coconut milk, and serve
+Step 8: Purée the sweet potatoes, add coconut milk, and serve the soup topped with bacon

 Turn off the heat and use an immersion blender to blend the soup until smooth.
 You can also use a regular blender, just do this in batches and see tip below about blending hot liquids.